Hormones and their Biochemical Functions

 Introduction

-Hormones are chemical messengers that are produced in one part of an organism and transported to another part where they exert their effects.
+Hormones are chemical messengers produced in one part of an organism and transported to another, where they exert their effects.
 They play a vital role in regulating a wide range of physiological processes, including growth, development, metabolism, and reproduction.

 Basic Concepts

 Hormones are typically produced by endocrine glands and released into the bloodstream.
-They travel through the bloodstream until they reach their target cells, which have specific receptors that bind to the hormone.
-Once bound to its receptor, the hormone triggers a cascade of events that lead to a change in cell function.
+They travel through the bloodstream to their target cells, which possess specific receptors that bind to the hormone.
+Hormone-receptor binding triggers a cascade of events leading to changes in cell function.

-A variety of techniques can be used to study hormones and their biochemical functions.
-These techniques include:
+Several techniques are employed to study hormones and their biochemical functions:

 - Radioimmunoassay (RIA)